SpringsteinM/thesis/chapters/3_what.typ

 @everingham2010pascal @everingham2015pascal, for example.
 More
 than 1000 images have been annotated by 23 participants in a non-crowdsourcing setting.
-The number of images also allows us to draw conclusions about rarely occuring concept categories such as "cow" or "potted plant".
+The number of images also allows us to draw conclusions about rarely occurring concept categories such as "cow" or "potted plant".
 It is suggested to evaluate the reliability of users’ annotations by Krippendorff’s $alpha$
 @krip2004reliability @krip2011computing, which measures the